rozap/perf/README.md

-* do the login on startup
-* make state refresh on reloading a page

-* make yams a genstage
+* make min/max yams macros so expressions can be used

 producer -->
   * checkout N processes from Global pool